Zhou6ang/bit-statemachine/README.md

 <dependency>
     <groupId>com.github.zhou6ang.framework</groupId>
     <artifactId>bit-statemachine</artifactId>
-    <version>1.1.0</version>
+    <version>1.2.0</version>
 </dependency>
 ```

 Note
 =========
-### 1. @Condition and @State are mandatory, @Action is optional.
+### 1. @Condition and @State are mandatory annotation, @Action is optional annotation.
 ### 2. Fields "name", "from" and "to" is mandatory for @Condition, default value of field "name" for @Condition is method name in class.
 ### 3. Field "value" is mandatory for @State, default value of field "value" for @State is method name in class.
 ### 4. All of method that used annotation's: parameter type should be Object type and size can 0 or    1; return type only can choose one of void and Object.

 Tutorial
 =========